-The Greenant Creek Walk is a 2.7 kilometre return walk in Litchfield National Park with the rewarding swim in the Tjaetaba Falls plunge pool.
+The Greenant Creek Walk is a moderate return walk in Litchfield National Park with the rewarding swim in the Tjaetaba Falls plunge pool.

 The creeks and springs around this region have a constant supply of water, and therefore an abundance of remarkable flora and fauna.
 Along the walk you can see tall Carpentaria palms, fig trees and weeping paperbark trees, and along the forest floor you can spot geckos, lizards and frogs.